 - the length of the agreement

-- if the agreement is for a fixed term, when it ends
+- if for a fixed term, when the agreement ends

-- if the agreement is an ongoing agreement, when any initial term for the agreement ends
+- if an ongoing agreement, when any initial term ends

-- all fees and charges that are payable under the agreement including
+- all fees and charges that are payable including

 - when each fee or charge is payable